 Tearing a ligament — the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), or medial collateral ligament (MCL) — can lead to severe pain, and you might need surgery.
 A tear in the cartilage on the top of the bone — the meniscus — also often requires surgery.

-You can get arthritis after an injury, or develop either rheumatoid arthritis or osteoarthritis.
-Rheumatoid arthritis, an auto-immune problem, accounts for only 10 percent to 15 percent of all cases.
+You can get arthritis after an injury, or you might develop either rheumatoid arthritis or osteoarthritis.
+Rheumatoid arthritis, an autoimmune problem, accounts for only 10 percent to 15 percent of all cases.

 Osteoarthritis is the most common cause of chronic knee pain.
-It shows up most often over the age of 50, and runs in families.
+It shows up most often over the age of 50, and it runs in families.
 Injuries or work wear and tear can be triggers.
-Again, extra pounds put more pressure on the joints.
+Again, extra pounds put more pressure on your joints.